Governments are involved in many activities affecting the populations they serve. They:

 The details of many of these actions are made publicly available in various formats, including printed books, electronic documents, websites, maps, statistics, databases and datasets, microforms, posters, flyers, press releases, advertisements and audio-visual materials.

 Some older information is available only in hard-copy formats.
-We have a large collection of historical documents from Canadian and international governments and inter-governmental organizations.
-These collections, including microforms, are located on the Lower Level of Stauffer Library and can often be found using Omni.
+We have a large collection of historical documents from Canadian and foreign governments and intergovernmental organizations.
+These collections, including microforms, are located on the lower level of Stauffer Library and can often be found using Omni.

 - Government Information: Canada

 - Government Information: Thematic Guides

 - General reference assistance is available at the Stauffer Library ground floor Information Desk during regular service hours or by using the library's Ask Us service.